Dasmariñas: Paliparan

 Paliparan is situated at the southeastern part of Dasmariñas.
 In the easternmost part, is surrounded by the municipalities of Gen. Mariano Alvarez, Cavite and San Pedro, Laguna.
-This place was a grassy land with no trees growing on its wide space providing an excellent place for flying kites during summer.
-In fact, this was what used to be – a paliparan – meaning an airfield for flying kites.
+This area was grassy with no trees growing on its wide space.
+Its name – paliparan – references the area being well-suited for flying kites.
 During the Spanish period, the Spaniards used to go to this place during weekends to fly kites of different designs and colors.
 The first settlers here came from the town of Imus.
-Among them are the families of Faustino Alvarez, Flaviano Pakingan, Gregorio de la Cruz, Pablo Papa, Dominguez and the Martinez.
-In 1911, most of the residents here are said to be uneducated because there were only eight persons who can vote.
-Also during the Spanish period, this place became a hiding place for the Katipuneros/revolucionarios.
+Among them are the families of Faustino Alvarez, Flaviano Pakingan, Gregorio de la Cruz, Pablo Papa, Dominguez and Martinez.
+In 1911, most of the residents here were said to be uneducated because there were only eight people who could vote.
+During the Spanish period, this place became a hiding place for the Katipuneros/revolucionarios.
 During the Japanese occupation, some hide-outs of the guerillas were found here such as of "P.Q.O.G., R.C.T.C.
 Hunters, Reyes Regimen and Saulog Regimen".
-In June 1943, the Japanese ordered the residents to assemble in front of the school wherein they were not given food and water from morning until evening.
+In June 1943, the Japanese ordered the residents to assemble in front of the school where they were not given food and water from morning until evening.
 Suspected guerrilla members were killed.

-This barangay is sub divided into six sitios which are Nyugan (on the west), Pintong Gubat, Paliparan Site (on the north), Paliparan Ilaya (also on the north), Pook and Burol (on the north-east).
+This barangay is sub-divided into six sitios which are Nyugan (on the west), Pintong Gubat, Paliparan Site (on the north), Paliparan Ilaya (also on the north), Pook and Burol (on the north-east).

 Today, it is considered to be one of the richest district in Dasmariñas City, because of the industrial estates and factories that found here.
 Among them are the Pepsi Cola Philippines Sales Office Dasmariñas, Reynold's Corporation, Molave Industrial Estate, Dasmariñas TechnoPark and many others.

 There will be a township development by Vista Estate Company within Barangay Paliparan 1, named as Praverde Dasmariñas that houses a commercial strip, a supermarket, retail store, coffee shop, events place, hotel and Residentials such as Subdivision and MidRise Condominiums.

 Three barangays are located in this district, these are: